beqaperanidze/prj-rating-system/README.md

 1. Clone the repository: `git clone https://github.com/beqaperanidze/prj-rating-system`
 2. Build the project: `./gradlew build`
-3. Configure `application.properties` or `application.yml` with your database and Redis connection details.
+3. Configure `application.properties` or `application.yml` with your database, Redis, and JWT secret key.

 ### Running the Application